 Having introduced herself, a customer soon arrives at the store and Evie wishes to see whether you have an eye for fashion.
 It is here that the game’s core design becomes first apparent.
 You’re tasked with finding clothing that suits their requirements, and, if successful, this rewards you by earning Happiness.

 Happiness can be earned by pleasing customers, changing outfits and redecorating, and is gathered in a jar.
 Overnight, it is emptied into the moon, with promised rewards awaiting you once it is filled.

-Customisation plays a key role within the game, with the player not only able to alter their appearance, but also granted the ability to redecorate their apartment.
-New Style Boutique makes great strides to ensure that everything feels personalised to the individual, and should be applauded in doing so.
+Customisation plays a key role within the game, with the player not only able to alter their appearance but also granted the ability to redecorate their apartment.
+New Style Boutique makes great strides to ensure that everything feels personalised to the individual and should be applauded for doing so.

 Progression will also open up areas of the town, allowing you to visit locations such as the Hair Salon, Beautician, Café, or simply taking a walk in the park.

 It doesn’t end there either, with the incorporation of online services allowing you to launch a separate Web Shop in which you can create three separate outfits to sell to other players.
 StreetPass sees support, with players able to exchange Stylist Cards with each other.
 Once you’ve swapped, you can visit each other’s boutiques or exchange outfits.

 So, New Style Boutique may not entice the broader Nintendo 3DS install base, but demonstrates a carefully crafted game that will surely encourage further female players to invest in the handheld.